howardsolutions/deep-typescript/README.md

 - Inputs (by type definition) to a server (or any program with external inputs) are not guaranteed to exist or be of the correct type.

 ### PROS:

 - Addressing these type issues with Typescript can FORCE us to write better code.

 ## Massaging TS and Express to work better together will take a lot of TIME + EFFORT

 MUST get one of two OUTCOMES

-1) Get better type safety (help TS do better job of catching errors)
+1. Get better type safety (help TS do better job of catching errors)

-2) Significantly enhance the DEVELOPER experience
+2. Significantly enhance the DEVELOPER experience

 ## DECORATORS IN TYPESCRIPT

-- Functions that can be used to MODIFY / CHANGE anything different properties / methods in the class.
+- Functions that can be used to MODIFY / CHANGE anything different properties / methods in the CLASS.

 - Not the same as JS Decorators